evert/evert.github.com/_posts/2022/2022-11-01-hello-mastadon.md

 profile people then probably not.
 If you're like me, you might be able to find a community that fits your interest.

 Will I stick to this?
-Who knows... but Twitter, like everything before it will fall out of favor one day and I'm enjoying the ad-free, open source, developer-friendly experience.
-Reminds me of early Twitter.
+Who knows... but Twitter, like everything before, will fall out of favor one day and I'm enjoying Mastadon's ad-free, open source, developer-friendly experience.
+Reminds me of early Twitter or mid-2000's blogging culture.

 ## Links